Meetcrypt

 How To Read Binance Futures Wallet USDT

-This is the key interpretation note for Binance futures-heavy accounts on the Balances page.
+Key interpretation note for Binance futures-heavy accounts on the Balances page.

 • Locked on the Balances page means quantity not currently free for withdrawal or immediate spot reuse inside that snapshot context.